atomone-hub/genesis/README.md

 $phATOM1to ensure mutual success rather than sabotage.
 While in the end the
-$ATOM1 stakers and before that the validators have complete freedom of will, how well they adhere to these founding agreements is left to everyone to enforce, such as by blackisting or slashing staking tokens and validators held by violators.
+$ATOM1 stakers and before that the validators have complete freedom of will, how well they adhere to these founding agreements is left to everyone to enforce, such as by blacklisting or slashing staking tokens and validators held by violators.
 XXX specify the conversion rate before and after the merger both ways.

 There is no merge mechanism for the opposing case upon AtomOne failure.
 In this